The Legend of Wooley Swamp: Content

 The song tells of a man who, after hearing a fable about a ghost in a place called Wooley Swamp, stubbornly decides to confirm the story on his own, only to come away with the knowledge that, "there's some things in this world you just can't explain"; these words are repeated in the chorus between the two verses and then spoken at the very end of the song.

-The second verse tells of Lucius Clay, who lived in Wooley Swamp, a darkened quagmire hidden “way back in Booger woods”.
+The first verse tells of Lucius Clay, who lived in Wooley Swamp, a darkened quagmire hidden “way back in Booger Woods”.
 Clay was an elderly recluse and a miser who cared only about his money that he kept sealed in Mason jars and buried in various spots around the shack where he lived.
 Clay did little more than dig up the jars "on certain nights if the moon is right" and pour all of the money out on the floor of his shack just to run his fingers through it.

-The third and longest verse introduces the Cable boys, three sinister white trash brothers who live in nearby Carver's Creek.
+The second and longer verse introduces the Cable boys, three sinister white trash brothers who live in nearby Carver's Creek.
 One night, the eldest brother decides that they are going to kill Lucius Clay and steal his money.
 The three meet later in Wooley Swamp, sneak up to the shack, and find Clay with a shovel and "thirteen rusty Mason jars" he had just dug up.
 The three young men beat Clay unconscious then kill him by throwing him in the swamp, laughing as they watch his body sink into the mire.
 They grab his money from the shack and try to escape only to become trapped in quicksand.
-The brothers scream for help and futilely struggle to free themselves, and right before they meet their own deathly comeuppance, they hear Clay "laughin' in a voice as loud as thunder".
+The brothers scream for help and futilely struggle to free themselves, and right before they meet their own deathly karma, they hear Clay "laughin' in a voice as loud as thunder".

-The final stanza of the second verse closes the story, saying that even though the myth is fifty years old (as of 1980), if you go by the shack on certain moonlit nights, "you can hear three young men screamin', an' you can hear one old man laugh".
+The final stanza of the second verse closes the story, saying that even though the myth is fifty years old (as of 1980), if you go by the shack on certain moonlit nights, "you can hear three young men screamin', an' you can hear one old man laugh", and a patch of ground is perpetually wet.